MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_02_lab_ak.md

     cd F:\Allfiles\Labs\02\Starter\func
     ```

-1. When you receive the open command prompt, enter the following command, and then select Enter to use the **Azure Functions Core Tools** to create a new function named **GetSettingInfo** using the **Blob trigger** template:
+1. When you receive the open command prompt, enter the following command, and then select Enter to use the **Azure Functions Core Tools** to create a new function named **GetSettingInfo** using the **HTTP trigger** template:

     ```powershell
-    func new --template "Blob trigger" --name "GetSettingInfo"
+    func new --template "HTTP trigger" --name "GetSettingInfo"
     ```

     > **Note**: You can review the documentation to [create a new function][azure-functions-core-tools-new-function] using the **Azure Functions Core Tools**.